What Is Myoclonus?

 Myoclonus can also be classified by etiology (the underlying cause), which is described in more detail below.

-Examples of Neurologic Diseases That Can Be Accompanied by Myoclonus
+Neurologic Diseases That Can Be Accompanied by Myoclonus

 Examples of neurologic diseases that can be accompanied by myoclonus are listed below: